dvidelabs/flatcc/README.md

 verifier has been updated to accept such buffers by default with an optional compile time flag to enforce the strict behaviour as well (`FLATCC_ENFORCE_ALIGNED_EMPTY_VECTORS`).
-In principle the misaligned vectors can lead potentially lead to undefined behaviour in agressively optimized C compilers.
+In principle the misaligned vectors can potentially lead to undefined behaviour in agressively optimized C compilers.
 As of now it appears to be safe to read such buffers on common platforms and it is preferable to avoid additional runtime reader overhead to deal with this.
 For more, see [FlatCC #287], [Google Flatbuffers #8374],